tuyenld/zola/content/2019-02-11-upgrade-flash-chip-tplink-tl-wr840n-4mb-to-8mb/index.md

 ![Software with new flash chip (8MB)](images/software_status.jpg)

-👉 I used image come from **TL-WR841N v13.x**, except for LED will not working, everything work well (Wi-Fi, Ethernet, Router feature).
+👉 I used the firmware from **TL-WR841N v13.x**.
+Except for LED ,everything work well (Wi-Fi, Ethernet, Router feature).